linked-db/linked-ql/site/realtime/live-queries.md

 );
 ```

-Here:

-* the transaction establishes the security context (`claims.user_id`).
-How you establish that context will depend on you.
-Regardless:
+Above:

+* the context is established inside the transaction
-* the Live Query runs inside that context
+* the Live Query is created inside that same transaction

-* every update pushed to the client reflects only what that context is allowed to see
+The engine stays scoped to the transaction, and every update pushed to the client reflects only what that context is allowed to see.

-The result stream stops being a simple "updates to this query" — it becomes:
+So while connection-level policy says:

+> "the database as seen through this connection"

+transaction-level policy says:

-> "updates to this query as visible under this policy"
+> "the database as seen through this transaction"

-That distinction is the entire model.
+That shift in scope is what makes the model predictable under concurrency and reuse.

 ### Relationship to the Commit Stream

-Under the hood, Live Queries are powered by the same commit stream that powers commit-level subscriptions via `db.wal.subscribe()`.
+Under the hood, Live Queries are powered by the same commit stream that powers commit-level subscriptions at [`db.wal.subscribe()`](/realtime/changefeeds).

 But the visibility model is intentionally different.

 * Changefeeds expose **raw commit entries**.
-Visibility rules are enforced via explicit filtering – `resolveCommitVisibility()`
+It's concerned with **rows that changed**.
+Visibility rules are enforced via explicit filtering – at `resolveCommitVisibility()`
-* Live Queries expose **query results**; driven by the same commit stream but work at a higher-level.
-Visibility is enforced by the query execution itself via transactions
+* Live Queries expose **state**.
+It's concerned with **query results**.
+Visibility is enforced by the query context

-Because of that, Live-Query-originated subscriptions are **not passed through `resolveCommitVisibility()` by default**.
-Re-applying row-level filtering at the commit level would be redundant and wasteful.
+With visibility naturally enforced by the query context for live queries, Live-Query-originated subscriptions are **not passed through `resolveCommitVisibility()` by default**.
+Applying row-level filtering through that model would be redundant and wasteful.

-The engine already enforces visibility by re-running the query under the given context.

 ### Optional Commit-Level Gating

 That said, Live Queries can still participate in commit-level visibility control when needed.
-The effect would be:
+The use-case is different:

-+ controlling what the Live Query engine itself sees
+* for controlling what the Live Query engine *itself* sees
-+ while the engine's own execution model controls visibility for the user
+* while the engine's own query context controls visibility for the user

-To centralize commit-level visibility at `resolveCommitVisibility()` this way, the `centralizeCommitVisibility` flag is set to `true`:
+The `centralizeCommitVisibility` flag is used opt in to this layered visibility model:

 ```js
 const db = new PGClient({